candicemyt/projet_AMAL/README.md

 CLIP, which would allow better discrimination between captions and their permuted version.
 - Evaluation of NegCLIP_FTXT on ARO and CIFAR100

+The work is summarized on a poster : poster.pdf